-There have been thousands of books and lists written about how to be a better manager or how to be more innovative.
-Currently I’m reading ‘Becoming a Better Boss: why good management is so difficult‘ by Julian Birkinshaw.
-After sharing Google’s list of 8 ranked factors that defined the really good manager at Google, the introduction stated:
+There have been thousands of books and lists written about how to be a better manager or be more innovative.
+Currently, I’m reading ‘Becoming a Better Boss: why good management is so difficult‘ by Julian Birkinshaw.
+After sharing Google’s list of 8 ranking factors that defined the really good manager at Google, the introduction stated:

 Adam Bryant, writing in The New York Times, called the list “forehead-slapping obvious…ready like a whiteboard gag from an episode of The Office.”

 Being a better boss is the same as being better at innovation.
-The key to success is to understand how to get change to happen.
+The key to success is to understand how to make change happen.
 How to change at the individual, team and organisation level must be addressed.

-My ‘secret’ approach to be a better boss or be a better innovator is to do the opposite.
+My ‘secret’ approach to being a better boss or innovator is doing the opposite.

 The secret to being better at innovation is NOT TO INNOVATE.